-Source: Ohio Labor Market Information, http://lmi.state.oh.us/ for -2010 and 2012 and 2013, per City of Hamilton for 2011
+Source: Ohio Labor Market Information, http://lmi.state.oh.us/ for - 2012 and 2013 and 2014, per City of Hamilton for 2015

-Electric System: The Electric System is headed by a Director who reports directly to the General Manager of Utilities Deputy City Manager/Director of Utility Operations.
-The Electric System has approximately 105 full time employees.
-Certain administrative functions, such as finance, legal and billing, are shared by the Electric System and other City departments.
+Electric System: The Electric System is headed by the Director of Utility Operations who reports directly to the Executive Director of Infrastructure.
+The Electric System has approximately 95 full time employees.
+Certain administrative functions such as finance, legal and billing are shared by the Electric System and other City departments.
 The Electric System operates thermal, hydroelectric, and combustion turbine generation facilities and supplemental resources.
 Operation of the Electric System's transmission and distribution facilities and the generation facilities is under the direction of the Director of Electric.

 The Electric System has a diverse power supply portfolio with a mix of coal, natural gas, diesel and hydroelectric generation and is capable of providing for all of its capacity and energy needs.
-The thermal and natural gas generation facilities located at the Hamilton Power Plant have an aggregate summer capability of approximately 115 MW.
+The thermal and natural gas generating facilities located at the Hamilton Power Plant have an aggregate summer capability of approximately 115 MW.
 The City is also in a Joint Venture with other municipal systems that provides 32 MW of capacity and associated energy from natural gas and diesel generators distributed around Ohio.
 The Greenup Hydroelectric Plant is a run-of-the-river hydroelectric facility with a capacity of approximately 70.2 MW.
 The City's license granted by FERC to operate the Greenup Hydroelectric Plant expires in 2026.
 The City also operates the Hamilton Hydro Plant, also a run-of-the-river hydroelectric facility, with a capacity rating of 1.94 MW.
 The City's license granted by the FERC for operating the Hamilton Hydro Plant expires in 2031.
 The City has a share of Niagara hydroelectric power as provided in allocation of headwater benefits of 4 MW.